 The Director of the Admission Office, or a designee, reviews on a case-by-case basis applicants with extenuating circumstances who fail to meet admission requirements.
 Applicants who do not meet the admission requirements should present in writing the extenuating and other circumstances that produced the deficiencies.

 The University has an early admission program for exceptionally gifted high school students.
 This program is available only to applicants who intend to complete their high school requirements with college-level courses and will not enroll in high school courses while participating in the program.
 In order to be eligible for the Early Admission Program, applicants should have at least a 3.5 GPA (on a 4.0 scale) and score at or above the 95th percentile of university norms on the ACT or the SAT examination at the end of the junior year in high school.
 Additionally, applicants must have the consent of their parents and the approval of their principal or guidance counselor.
-Applicants who meet these criteria will be admitted if the Director of Admissions determines that participation in early admission is in the applicant's best interest.
+Applicants who meet these criteria will be admitted if the Assistant Vice Chancellor for Student Development determines that participation in early admission is in the applicant's best interest.
 In most cases, a personal interview with the applicant is required.

 Joint High School Enrollment

 The Joint High School Enrollment Program allows outstanding high school students to enroll in college courses while they enroll in high school courses.
 The admission to the Joint High School Enrollment Program requires the following: